Real1tyy/Prisma-Calendar/docs-site/docs/features/hotkeys.md

 Prisma Calendar's hotkeys are designed to be both powerful and intuitive.
 They are divided into two main categories:

 1.  **Calendar-Specific Hotkeys**: Each calendar you create gets its own dedicated "Open" command.
 This allows you to assign a unique hotkey to quickly open each of your calendars.
-2.  **Global Batch Hotkeys**: All batch operations (like duplicating, deleting, or moving events) are managed by a single set of global hotkeys.
+2.  **Global Hotkeys**: Most commands (batch operations, filtering, navigation) are managed by a single set of global hotkeys.
 These hotkeys automatically target the calendar view that is currently active or in focus.

+## Global Hotkeys

+Global hotkeys work across all calendars and automatically target the currently active calendar view.

-## Global Batch Operations
+### Batch Operations

-The batch operation hotkeys are a core feature for managing multiple events efficiently.
-Here’s how they work:

--   **Shared Across Calendars**: There is only one set of hotkeys for all batch actions, regardless of how many calendars you have.
-For example, the `Batch: Delete Selection` hotkey will work on any calendar that is currently active.
--   **Requires Batch Selection Mode**: **Crucially**, for any of the batch operation hotkeys to work, you must first activate **Batch Selection Mode**.
-You can do this by clicking the "Batch Select" button in the calendar's header or by using the `Toggle Batch Selection` hotkey.
+Batch operation hotkeys require **Batch Selection Mode** to be active first.
+Activate by clicking "Batch Select" button or using the `Toggle Batch Selection` hotkey.
--   **Context-Aware**: If you try to use a batch hotkey when Batch Selection Mode is not active, the command will not trigger, and you will see a notice informing you that the mode must be enabled.

-### Available Batch Hotkey Commands
+**Available batch commands:**

 Here is a complete list of the batch operations you can assign hotkeys to: